Updated August 2026

 v0 returns the most polished single screen.
 The dashboard uses shadcn/ui Cards, Tabs, and Charts components, the spacing follows the Tailwind design system, and dark mode works out of the box.
 Component naming is sensible, props are typed, and the markup is accessible.
 What you do not get is the data layer: charts render with hardcoded sample data, tables are stubbed, and there is no real subscription source.

 Lovable returns a complete app.
-You log in (Supabase Auth has been configured), you see a list of subscriptions in a Postgres table you can edit live, you can add a subscription via a form that hits a real API route, and you can sign out and sign back in.
+You log in (auth is configured for you, by Lovable Cloud on new projects since 2026, or by Supabase Auth if you selected Supabase), you see a list of subscriptions in a Postgres table you can edit live, you can add a subscription via a form that hits a real API route, and you can sign out and sign back in.
 The visual design is functional rather than gorgeous, with conventional cards and forms, but every button works against real data on the first generation.

 Bolt returns a runnable app that lives between the two.
 The UI is plainer than v0's shadcn/ui output but more flexible because Bolt did not lock you into a component library.
-The data layer is real — Bolt scaffolded an in-memory state store or a SQLite file — but it is less production-aimed than Lovable's Supabase scaffolding.
+The data layer is real, Bolt scaffolded an in-memory state store or a SQLite file, but it is less production-aimed than Lovable's managed-backend scaffolding.
 The big differentiator is that you can immediately open the terminal, install a chart library, and tell Bolt to wire it up against your data, all without leaving the browser tab.

 Code export and ownership